wattsjmichael/worlds-documentation/README.md

 Once your PR is approved and any automated checks pass, a maintainer will merge it.

 1. After any necessary discussions and revisions, if the maintainers are satisfied, they will merge your PR into the `main` (or target) branch of the MHCPPrograms/worlds-documentation repository used for this doc mini challenge.
-2. Your tutorial has now been successfully submitted!
+2. Your tutorial has now been successfully submitted for the MHCP Doc Mini Challenge!
+If you need to make updates to your submission, you can do so until the contest ends.

 #### 2.2.7.
 Keep Fork Up-to-Date

 If you need to make further updates, it's a good practice to keep your fork's main branch in sync with the upstream repository.
 Occasionally, press the "Sync Fork" button on **your forked repository's** main page to retrieve any updates to the **original (upstream) repository**.

 ![](images/image10.png)

 ---